aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/troubleshooting.md

   a) change the value of the `MAX_CONCURRENT_STACKS` variable to `75`
 3. Release the accelerator pipeline again

-Note: this manual change will need to be re-applied everytime you upgrade to a new LZA version or re-run the LZA installer pipeline.
+Note: this manual change will need to be re-applied every time you upgrade to a new LZA version or re-run the LZA installer pipeline.

 ## Use of opt-in region - "InvalidClientTokenId: The security token included in the request is invalid"
 If an AWS opt-in region (e.g. ca-west-1) is enabled in your ASEA environment you need to change the region compatibility of STS session tokens to be valid in all AWS Regions.